Important Notes about HDCP: Sewell HDMI Splitters are all HDCP compliant which means that this splitter does NOT "strip" or "bypass" HDCP.

 As you know, video is simply a bunch of images played rapidly to give the illusion of movement.
 More images viewed per second equates to more-realistic video.
-Refresh Rates (measured in Hz) are what is used to describe the number of unique images played per second.
+Refresh Rates (measured in Hz) are what is used to describe the number of unique images that your TV can display per second.
 30 Hz means that you're seeing 30 unique images per second while 60Hz doubles the amount of images per second.

 But Wait -- I thought the human eye couldn't detect individual frames much past 24 frames per second. -- That is technically true; the human eye is thoroughly convinced that they are seeing a moving image even at 24 Hz.
 Higher Hz rating actually makes fast-moving objects look more realistic and less blurry/jumpy.

 Battling Motion Blur -- One of the outcomes of having a low Hz rating is that fast-moving objects start to look blurry.
 This is actually a feature of your display-- it is trying to compensate for the jarring nature of jumpy image animation.
 A football travelling 30 yards/second would technically only show one frame per yard when seen at 30Hz, making that throw seem unrealistic to our eyes.
 The TV must therefore employ motion blur or ruin the viewing experience.